 Course 3 - Memorize Synthetic Materials

-Schedule: Four weekends, Saturday and Sunday, 10 am to 12 noon Mountain Daylight Time
+Schedule: Four weekends, Saturday and Sunday, 10 am to 11 am Mountain Time

 Course Goals: